 - Michaela Kelso.
 Click here to read the candidate statement.

 - February 21, 2023 – Deadline for requesting a ballot.

 - March 14, 2023 – Ballots must be postmarked or returned to SCD; the counting process begins

 4422 E 8th Ave.
 Spokane Valley, WA 99212

 Eligible voters must be registered to vote in Spokane County and reside within the boundaries of the conservation district (Spokane County with the exception of the City of Deer Park).
 Because this election will be held by mail-in/drop-off voting, ballots are available by request only.
 Requests MUST include the eligible voter’s full name and full mailing address.

-Voters may request ballots beginning December 21, 2020.
-The deadline to request a ballot is February 16, 2021, 4:30 PM.
-Voters can expect to receive ballots between late January and late February depending on the date of the ballot request.
+The deadline to request a ballot is February 21, 2023, at 4:00 PM.
+Voters can expect to receive ballots in late February.

-Completed ballots must be dropped in SCD’s secure drop box at 210 N Havana St. Spokane, WA 99202 by 4:30 pm on March 9, 2021 or postmarked via US Postal Service by March 9, 2021.
+Completed ballots must be returned to 4422 E 8th Ave, Spokane Valley, WA 99212 no later than 4:00 PM on Election Day, March 14, 2023, or postmarked via US Postal Service by March 14, 2023.
 Volunteer polling officers will begin the process of counting votes at that time.
 Ballots postmarked or received after this deadline cannot be counted.
 If a voter is returning a ballot by mail, the voter must account for the time it will take for the ballot to be returned to the district by mail.